raimuucka/ArduinoSTM32wiki/Maple-and-Maple-mini.md

-The Maple and Maple mini were originally developed my [Leaflabs](http://www.leaflabs.com/about-maple/)
+The Maple and Maple mini were originally developed by [Leaflabs](http://www.leaflabs.com/about-maple/)

 Details of the original Maple can be found [here](http://leaflabs.com/docs/hardware/maple.html) Details of the original Maple mini can be found [here](http://leaflabs.com/docs/hardware/maple-mini.html)